It had all the makings of a great speech. It was powerful. It was personal. And he delivered it perfectly.

 How did Dave & Lisa do it?

 Want to make your typeform more personal?
 Be more conversational by reusing answers from previous questions in later ones.
-Learn how to use Piping.
+Learn how to Recall information.

 2. Use Hidden Fields to know how people found your typeform

 If you already know things about your respondents—like name or email—you can use Hidden Fields to pass that information to your typeform.
 This cuts down on unnecessary questions.
 You can also find out if people find your typeform through Twitter, Facebook or some other channel.
 Find out more about Hidden Fields.

 3. Add custom backgrounds and images to match your brand